paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-010-descent-and-distribution-heirs-of-allottee.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is act Feb.
 28, 1891, ch.
 383, 26 Stat.
-794, as amended, which enacted sections 336, 371, and 397 of this title and amended [section 331 of this title](./chapter-009-allotment-of-indian-lands.md#section-331).
+794, which enacted sections 336, 371, and 397 of this title and amended [section 331 of this title](./chapter-009-allotment-of-indian-lands.md#section-331).
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 A further provision of section 5 of act Feb.
 28, 1891, “that no allotment of lands shall be made or annuities of money paid to any of the Sac and Fox of the Missouri Indians who were not enrolled as members of said tribe on January first, eighteen hundred and ninety; but this shall not be held to impair or otherwise affect the rights or equities of any person whose claim to membership in said tribe is now pending and being investigated,” was repealed by a provision of the Indian Appropriation Act of Mar.
 2, 1895, ch.
 188, § 1, 28 Stat.
 902.